Sleep Time Calculator

 Circadian Rhythm and Sleep Timing

-Your internal body clock, or circadian rhythm, naturally regulates sleep-wake cycles over 24 hours.
+Your internal body clock, or circadian rhythm, naturally regulates sleep-wake cycles over .
 Aligning your sleep schedule with circadian biology optimizes sleep quality and daytime alertness.

 Natural Sleep-Wake Patterns